GameBridgeAI/ts_serialize/README.md

 - converting camelCase class members to snake_case JSON properties for use with a REST API
 - excluding internal fields from REST API payloads
-- converting data types to an internal format, for expamle: `Date`'s
+- converting data types to an internal format, for example: `Date`'s

 **Supported Serialize Types**